 The Kanawha Pastoral Counseling Center is an interfaith, nonprofit counseling and educational institute – a leader in its category and one of the oldest pastoral counseling centers in the nation.
 KPCC Counseling is dedicated to helping people improve their relationships with themselves and others.
 KPCC Counseling also offers advanced Motivational Interviewing trainings to individuals who are in a position to provide advice, guidance and support to those with substance abuse disorders.

 A transitional home for men who are serious about their recovery from alcohol and drug addiction.
 Program serves those who have made a conscious decision to refrain from abusing alcohol and drugs, remain sober, and work a recovery program with the goal of striving to change their lives for the better.

 This Child Advocacy Center is a front line responder in reporting child sexual abuse and violence.
 The program provides trauma focused assessment and support for adult survivors of childhood abuse and who are a caregiver for children that are a focus of abuse intervention.
 This approach is not a traditional clinical approach but hopes to assist the non-offending parent to manage their own trauma and thus help their children in their own recovery.

 Helps domestic violence victims achieve their full potential by breaking free of the cycle of violence.
 Staff attorneys and pro bono volunteers trained and recruited by the project represent these victims in court, thereby improving their safety and economic outlook.

-The food pantry is an outreach of the Madison Baptist Church to the families in Madison and surrounding towns in Boone County to help feed families whose income does not allow them to feed their families in a manner consistent with good health.
+The Food Pantry program provides food to families in Madison and surrounding areas in Boone County whose income does not allow them to feed their families in a manner consistent with good health.

 Assists low income individuals in Kanawha County with basic emergency needs (housing, utilities, food, medicine, etc.) and connects them to services to become self-sustaining through education, employment and training.